Catherine22/Algorithm/README.md

   - [MyArrayList]
     - Base on array
   - [MyLinkedList]
-    - Base on Node, a user-defined Object including a predecessor, a value, and a successor.
+    - Base on nodes, a user-defined Object including a predecessor, a value, and a successor.
     - Remove duplicates

 ## Stack